 Reducing or negotiating expenses is another way to encourage positive cash flow.
 With more working capital, you can prioritize expenses and prevent cash flow problems from spiraling out of control.

 Start with utility providers and vendors who have a history with you.
 Be honest and willing to talk about flexible terms and payment options.
-If your cash flow is strained severely, be strategic and selective about the payments you make.
+If your cash flow is strained severely, be strategic about the payments you make.
 The legal consequences of not making payroll, for example, far outweigh those of not paying your cable bill.

 5. Consider your borrowing options